fkie-cad/common_analysis_oms/README.md

 * Sophos

 ## Requriements
-At least one AV-Scanner must be installed.
+At least one AV-scanner must be installed.
 We recommand:
 ClamAV including ClamAV-Daemon and Clamdscan

+## Known Issues
+If your system language is not set to english, some scanner plug-ins might not work correctly.